Dozodouzo/supybot-git/README.md

      <al-bot-test> The operation succeeded.
 ```

-* Define your first directory, using a a repository you have access to and
+* Define your first repo, using a a repository you have access to and
   a channel you want to feed e. g.,
 ```
     <leamas> @repoadd leamas-git https://github.com/leamas/supybot-git #al-bot-test